 Options says our Service has concluded that Options shouldn't have allowed the GAS Verdant investment, simply because it was high risk and because it was an investment often made alongside Store First.
-For clarity, those are not my reasons for concluding that Options shouldn't have allowed the GAS Verdant investment into its SIPPs.
-My reasons are as follows.
+To be clear, those are not my reasons for concluding that Options shouldn't have allowed the GAS Verdant investment into its SIPPs.
+My reasons are as follows

 I think it's fair and reasonable to expect Options to have looked carefully at the GAS Verdant investment before permitting it into its SIPPs.
 To be clear, for Options to accept the GAS Verdant investment without carrying out a level of due diligence that was consistent with its regulatory obligations, while asking its customer to accept warnings absolving it of the consequences, wouldn't in my view be fair and reasonable or sufficient.
-And if Options didn't look at the investment in detail, and if such a detailed look would have revealed that potential investors might be being misled, or that the investment might not be secure or might be fair or reasonable to say Options had exercised due skill, care and diligence - or treated its customer fairly - by accepting such an investment.
+And if Options didn't look at the investment in detail, and if such a detailed look would have revealed that potential investors might be being misled, or that the investment might not be secure or might be fraudulent, it wouldn't in my view be fair or reasonable to say Options had exercised due skill, care and diligence - or treated its customer fairly - by accepting such an investment.